newscred/Welcome-Nodejs-SDK/README.md

   \
    _type_: `string`
   \
-  The client Id of the app registered in Welcome.
-If you omit this field, the app will try to extract the value from `WELCOME_CLIENT_ID` environment variable
+  The client Id of the app registered in Optimizely CMP.
+If you omit this field, the app will try to extract the value from `CMP_CLIENT_ID` environment variable

 - `clientSecret`
   \
   _type_: `string`
   \
-  The client secret of the app registered in Welcome.
-If you omit this field, the app will try to extract the value from `WELCOME_CLIENT_SECRET` environment variable
+  The client secret of the app registered in Optimizely CMP.
+If you omit this field, the app will try to extract the value from `CMP_CLIENT_SECRET` environment variable

 - `redirectUri`
   \
   _type_: `string`
   \
-  The redirect URI registered in Welcome with the associated app
+  The redirect URI registered in Optimizely CMP with the associated app

 - `enableAutoRetry`
   \